aleshaleksey/fansys23/08-spell-list.md

 |Components|incantation|+1
 |Save|CHA, usually harmless|

-**Description**: Remove up to 3 C class conditions, 2 B/C class condition, or one A class condition from the target.
+**Description**: Remove up to three C class conditions, two B/C class condition, or one A class condition from the target.

-**Special**: Undead that do not succeed the save take 3 damage (divine) directly to their HP.
+**Special**: Undead that do not succeed the save take 3 points of damage (divine) directly to their HP.

 **Upcast**: For every extra MP die increase the number of B/C class conditions removed by 1.
 If at least 5 dice are used, an S class condition can be removed, although this will not necessarily make things better.
 The damage to undead is also increased by 1 point per extra MP die.